The Scent of Winter Roses

-A/N : As I am sure you are all aware, I own nothing but the plot bunny that inspired this story.
+A/N : I will only post a single disclaimer, and it is this: I own nothing but the plot bunny that inspired this story.
 It all belongs to the venerable and masterful George R.R.
 Martin.
-I am just playing (reverently) with his toys.
-Though if he decides to make it canon...I will be one very happy camper. :D
+I am just playing (reverently) with his creation.
+Though if it does end up being canon...I will be one very happy camper. :D

 It was wrong that he burned so.
 He may not be a Stark in name, but he was in blood, and his blood was far better suited for the icy chill of the North.
 But this burning!
-His insides felt like they were writhing like the flames in the hearth not far away, and the heat in his flesh felt like it was coming from within his very skin rather than without.
+His insides felt like they were writhing like the flames in the hearth not far away, and the heat in his flesh felt like wildfire smoldered beneath his skin.
 Worse still, the frigid air that he had slowly become used to that sometimes accompanied the opening of the door could not ease the burn, but only intensified the torture.

 Even in his delirium, he knew his situation was dire.
 He didn't need the muddled voices to tell him that.
 In his brief moments of near lucidity, he could still hear those around him, though they sounded far away and muffled, as though he were underwater.
 He didn't need to hear the words to know what those tones meant.
 He was in a bad way.